 Once you're current with your payments, get organized with a budget so that you never again miss a due date.
 If you're simply forgetful, consider setting up automatic payments or sign up to have alerts sent to your phone or email.

 2 – Pay Down High Credit Card Balances

 Many consumers don't realize that a portion of their credit score reflects how much of their available credit is being used.
 The percentage of your credit limit that you're using is called your "utilization rate."
 And, ideally, your utilization rate shouldn't exceed 30% of any of your spending limits.

-If your credit card balances reflect 50% or more of your credit card lines, your score can drop.
-This can happen even if you’re making all of your payments on time.
+If your credit card balances reflect more than that of your credit card lines, your score can drop.
+This can happen even if you're making all of your payments on time.
 So, paying down those balances can be a quick way to see a jump in your overall rating.

 Responsible credit card use is a good way to boost a low credit score.
-But if you can’t get approved for one because of your poor credit, applying for a secured credit card might be a good option.
-In order to open this type of account, you’ll need to provide a cash deposit.
-The amount of this deposit is normally between $200 and $500, but it can be lower or higher.
+But if you can't get approved for one because of your poor credit, applying for a secured credit card might be a good option.
+In order to open this type of account, you'll need to provide a cash deposit.
+The amount of this deposit is normally between $200 and $500, but it can vary.

 If you need to buy a car, financing your purchase will give you an opportunity to earn a better credit rating.
 There are special finance lenders out there that are willing to approve borrowers for a bad credit car loan.
 They're able to do this by looking at factors beyond your credit, including your job time, income and residence stability.

 With your auto loan, you'll get an opportunity to improve your credit rating by making timely payments.
 This, combined with other credit building strategies will go a long way toward helping you meet your credit goals.